 Virtual, freephone numbers are typically really easy to set up for call forwarding to other landlines and mobiles without your customers having any idea (or incurring any costs).

-This is great news if you’re working from home or are travelling frequently for work, as it frees you up to accept calls from anywhere, without having to let your customers or colleagues know in advance.
+This is great news if you’re working from home or frequently travelling for work, as it frees you up to accept calls from anywhere without letting your customers or colleagues know in advance.